 This is an active-High signal.
-When power\down is asserted, the GTP and GTX transceivers in the Aurora 8B/10B core are turned off, putting them into a non-operating low-power mode.
-When power\down is deasserted, the core automatically resets.
+When powerdown is asserted, the GTP and GTX transceivers in the Aurora 8B/10B core are turned off, putting them into a non-operating low-power mode.
+When powerdown is deasserted, the core automatically resets.
+You need to assert the gtreset as indicated in the transceiver user guide guidelines after powerdown deassertion.

 CAUTION!
-Be careful when asserting this signal on cores that use $tx{out_clk}$ (see the Serial Transceiver Reference Clock Interface, page 35). $tx{out_clk}$ stops when the GTP and GTX transceivers are powered down.
+Be careful when asserting this signal on cores that use $tx{out_clk}$ (see the Serial Transceiver Reference Clock Interface, page 38). $tx{out_clk}$ stops when the GTP and GTX transceivers are powered down.
 See the 7 Series FPGAs GTX/GTH Transceivers User Guide (UG476) [Ref 2].